JuliaLang/IJulia.jl/docs/src/manual/troubleshooting.md

 ## General troubleshooting tips

-* If you ran into a problem with the above steps, after fixing the problem you can type `Pkg.build()` to try to rerun the install scripts.
+* If you ran into a problem with the above steps, after fixing the problem you can run [`IJulia.installkernel()`](@ref) to try to reinstall the kernel.
 * If you tried it a while ago, try running `Pkg.update()` and try again: this will fetch the latest versions of the Julia packages in case the problem you saw was fixed.
-Run `Pkg.build("IJulia")` if your Julia version may have changed.
+Run [`IJulia.installkernel()`](@ref) if your Julia version may have changed.
 If this doesn't work, you could try just deleting the whole `.julia/conda` directory in your home directory (on Windows, it is called `Users\USERNAME\.julia\conda` in your home directory) via `rm(abspath(first(DEPOT_PATH), "conda"),recursive=true)` in Julia and re-adding the packages.
 * On MacOS, you currently need MacOS 10.7 or later; [MacOS 10.6 doesn't